Low-Cost Auto Insurance Programs by State: Eligibility & How to Apply

 What states offer low-cost auto insurance programs for low-income drivers?

-As of 2026, only four states offer government-backed low-cost auto insurance programs: California (CLCA), New Jersey (SAIP), Hawaii (No-Fault Program), and Maryland (MAIP).
+As of 2026, only four states offer government-backed low-cost auto insurance programs: California (CLCA), New Jersey (SAIP), Hawaii (No-Fault/Free Program), and Maryland (MAIF).
 Each program has different eligibility requirements, costs, and coverage levels.
 If you live in one of these states and meet the income or benefit criteria, these programs can significantly reduce what you pay for legally required coverage.
 Drivers in other states must rely on private insurers and discount strategies to find the most affordable rates.

 How do I know if I qualify for California's CLCA program?